-3. Virtual Address Space Selection
+3 Virtual Address Space Structure Selection

 How do we select the virtual address space for OSs that have special security needs?
 Some systems emphasize isolation, others information sharing, others good performance.
 The organization of each process' virtual address space (VAS) is defined by the hardware architecture and has an effect on performance and security.
-Consider all the possibilities, displayed side to side, and select according to need.
+Consider all the hardware possibilities and select according to need.